Lector's Notes

-Fourth Sunday of Ordinary Time, Year A, February 3, 2008
+Fourth Sunday of Ordinary Time, January 29, 2023

-First reading, Zephaniah 2:3; 3:12-13
+First Reading, Zephaniah 2:3; 3:12-13

 The Liturgical Setting: As usual, the first reading prepares the assembly to hear the day's gospel, Matthew 5:1-12a, which you should read now.
 Now read the Zephaniah (pronounced: zef uh NI uh) passage and notice the "slant" that it puts on the gospel.
 There's a remnant, a "moral minority" whom both Jesus and Zephaniah address.
 They speak as if they know their message will be lost on the powerful, the self-important people intent on dominating others.
 They want their listeners not to choose the path of arrogance, not even to pine for power, but "seek justice ... seek humility, ... do no wrong, ... speak no lies" (Zephaniah), and to "thirst for righteousness, ... [be] merciful [and be] peacemakers" (Jesus).